groovemonkey/datastructures-and-algorithms/priorityqueue/README.md

 - BST implementation: track min node w/ pointer, not value?
 - implement as sorted array
-- use a balanced tree, not a regular binary search treee
+- use a balanced tree, not a regular binary search tree
-- add error handling (requires errors being returned from the binarysearchtree package as well) s
+- add error handling (requires errors being returned from the binarysearchtree package as well)